How to enable errors display and logging in hPanel

-For them to be displayed on the website directly
+To display them on the website directly

-For them to be stored in the log file
+To store them in a log file

-Once there, open the PHP options section.
+Once there, head to the PHP options tab and check the corresponding boxes:

 define('WP_DEBUG', false);